google/knative-gcp/docs/examples/cloudbuildsource/README.md

       non-default one, update `secret` with your own secret which has the permission of `roles/pubsub.subscriber`.

+   1. If you are [managing multiple project](../../install/managing-multiple-projects.md), be careful to specify the `project` where you want your Google Cloud resources resides.

    ```shell
    kubectl apply --filename cloudbuildsource.yaml
    ```